National Basketball League (Australia): NBL Cup

+In the 2020–21 season, the NBL introduced the NBL Cup which is a 36-game mid-season competition.
+Each game would contribute to each team's regular season record.
+In the 2021–22 season, the NBL returned to their normal format of 28 games.
+In May 2023, the league raised the potential for a return of a cup tournament with a Magic Round-style basketball event.
+A mid-season tournament was raised again by the league in January 2025 following the success of the NBA Cup.

 Current clubs

-The NBL was founded in 1979 with nine teams.
-Due to club expansions, reductions and relocations, many of the teams either changed or ceased to exist.
-There are currently ten teams; nine teams in Australia and one team in New Zealand.
-The teams are located in Adelaide, Auckland, Brisbane, Cairns, Hobart, Melbourne, Perth, Sydney, and Wollongong.
-The Illawarra Hawks are the oldest club in the competition, having participated in every season since 1979.
+The NBL was founded in 1979 with ten clubs.
+Due to club expansions, reductions, and relocations, many of the clubs either changed or ceased to exist.
+There are currently ten clubs; nine clubs in Australia and one club in New Zealand.
+The clubs are located in Adelaide, Auckland, Brisbane, Cairns, Hobart, Melbourne, Perth, Sydney, and Wollongong.
+The Brisbane Bullets and the Illawarra Hawks are the oldest clubs in the league, with both clubs being established in 1979.
+The Hawks are the only club which has participated in every NBL season since the inaugural season in 1979.

-The salary cap for each team is $AU1.1 million as a 'soft cap' with marquee players able to be paid amounts that will exceed that amount for the team.